 - Use of funds

-- Materials used in production or performance.
+- Materials used in production or performance

-- Stipends for Skidmore student internships.
+- Stipends for Skidmore student internships

-- Projects must engage Skidmore students, faculty, and/or staff in significant ways.
+- Projects must engage Skidmore students, faculty and/or staff in significant ways.

-Examples of engagement are:
+Examples of engagement include:

 - Performance or directing roles